-In Latin American Studies, students have the unique opportunity to pursue research in an area that most interests them.
+In Latin American and Latinx Studies, students have the unique opportunity to pursue research in an area that most interests them.
 There aren't strict parameters of research topics, and if a student approaches an LAS affiliated faculty member with a project, we will work hard to make a collaboration possible.

 Department chair Prof. Manuel Fernández has conducted collaborative research with multiple students over the years, and has provided an outline of one of those projects conducted during the 2014-15 academic year.